shabss/NCBIGeneDBBrowserPitch/index.md

 ---

 ## Purpose
-1. A tool for computational biologist to understand protient structures and functions quickly
+1. A tool for computational biologist to quickly understand protein functions and relationships

 ## Current Limitation
 1. Shows only first 100 records do to compting resource constraints